So, how does this blog work?

 We've been adding a BUNCH of FREE scans of historic Shopsmith articles and ads, and if you happen to have something we should add we'd love to hear from you.
 Most of these can be seen Biggie-Sized by clicking on them.

 Speaking of clicking, if you'd like to enter a comment about one of the posts, please feel free.
 To do so just click on the bold title line (For example, this post is titled "So, how does this blog work?"
-If you click on the title it will open that post in it's own page.
+If you click on the title it will open that post on its own page.
 There you can enter a comment, and after I moderate it, you'll see it there for all the world to see and comment back!

 Please do me a favor.
 If you have a blog of your own or are a member of an Internet newsgroup and decide to flatter me by quoting from the text of my entries, please honor me by posting a link to this blog.
 Thanks and good hunting!
 Scott

-2 comments:
+27 comments:

 1. I just bought an old shop smith at an auction, checking out what works and doesn't, hopefully a good find.
 Some parts missing on lathe any suggestions?